nindevdo/obs-socket-sentinel/README.md

 ## Installation
 - clone repo
-- update the yaml config file to match your games and emojis
+- update the yaml config file in `app/config.yaml` to match your games and emojis
-- copy lua script into scripts in obs
+- copy lua script from `app/socket-sentinel.lua` into scripts in obs
 - enter url and port into settings for the script
   - if console pops us then likely the server isn't up yet
   - this will create keybindings for all games and actions in obs